-Name Age Business Experience Henry H. Gerkens 63 See previous description under "Directors of the Company."
-James B. Gattoni 52 Mr. Gattoni has been an Executive Officer of the Company since January 2005.
-Mr. Gattoni has been President and Chief Financial Officer of the Company since January 2014.
-Mr. Gattoni was Executive Vice President and Chief Financial Officer from January 2013 to January 2014.
-Mr. Gattoni was Vice President and Chief Financial Officer of the Company from April 2007 to January 2013.
-Mr. Gattoni was Vice President and Co-Chief Financial Officer of the Company from January 2007 to April 2007.
-He was Vice President and Corporate Controller of Landstar System Holdings, Inc. ("LSHI") from July 2000 to January 2007.
-He was Corporate Controller of LSHI from November 1995 until July 2000.
-He is also an officer or director of each of the Company's subsidiaries.
-Michael K. Kneller 39 Mr. Kneller has been an Executive Officer of the Company since June 2005.
+Name Age Business Experience James B. Gattoni 53 See previous description under "Directors of the Company."
+L. Kevin Stout 46 Mr. Stout has been an Executive Officer of the Company since December 2014.
+He has been Vice President, Chief Financial Officer and Assistant Secretary since December 2014.
+Mr. Stout served as Vice President of Finance and Corporate Controller from January 2014 to December 2014.
+Mr. Stout served as Vice President, Corporate Controller from 2007 to 2014.
+Mr. Stout held various other positions with subsidiaries of the Company since 1997.
+He is also an officer or director of each of the Company's subsidiaries and is a trustee of the Landstar Scholarship Fund.
+Michael K. Kneller 40 Mr. Kneller has been an Executive Officer of the Company since June 2005.
 He has been Vice President, General Counsel and Secretary of the Company since June 2005.
-Prior to joining the Company in 2005, Mr. Kneller was a corporate attorney at the law firm of Debevoise &amp; Plimpton LLP.
-He is also an officer or director of each of the Company's subsidiaries.
-17
+Prior to joining the Company in 2005, Mr. Kneller was a corporate attorney at the law firm of Debevoise & Plimpton LLP.
+He is also an officer or director of each of the Company's subsidiaries and is a trustee of the Landstar Scholarship Fund.